JhoannaCRossi/JhoannaCRossi/README.md

 - About me: I belong to the Full-Stack.
 I'm a Developer and Computer Systems Analysis Student at IRSO.
 - 🔭 Right now I'm looking for opportunities.
 I love to learn and contribute in any and every possible way.
 - 🌱 I’m currently learning about Backend Architectures and Frontend Developement.
-- 😄 I need to learn more about Cloud Architecture and Project Management: Scrum..
 - ⚡ At the moment I'm working on my Portfolio Website.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/jhoanna-castellanos/)